spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 ```json
 [].
 ```
-inside the advanced.config, that is the empty erlang format and place advanced.config and rabbitmq.conf in the location of RABBITMQ_BASE ( example, c:software)
+inside the advanced.config, that is the empty erlang format and place advanced.config and rabbitmq.conf in the location of RABBITMQ_BASE ( example, F:\RabbitMqStore)

 Note: Cookie and rabbitmqctl bat issue